jopawi7/OptionCalculator/Backend/Output/outputDocumentation.md

 #rho: Sensitivity to the risk-free interest rate
 #theta: Sensitivity to the passage of time (time decay)
 #vega: Sensitivity to volatility

+-Mathematical Constraints
+#theoretical_price is always greater than or equal to zero.
+#delta ranges from -1 to 1 (negative for puts, positive for calls).
+#gamma and vega are non-negative values (≥ 0).
+#theta is typically less than or equal to zero (reflecting time decay).
+#rho can be positive or negative, depending on the option type and market conditions.